Eburonia/Japanese-Restaurant-Shibuya/README.md

 - The bootstrap navigation bar shows a small black border (1px?) around the navigation bar.
 - Styling of audio player gives bad styling quality in Microsoft Edge and Google Chrome.
 The styling of the audio player has been removed for now.
 I am also not satisfied how the audio player looks in these browsers.
 - The date field on the reservations page works differently using Google Chrome, Microsoft Edge, and Firefox browsers.
 The styling of the date input field had to be adjusted for the Google Chrome and Microsoft Edge browsers (see also Credits section).
 - The hero background image sometimes won't stay fixed when scrolling on smaller devices (smartphone), it moves up a little bit showing a white background on the bottom of the hero image.
-When releasing your finger from the screen (stop scrolling) the hero image will reposition itself and automatically covers the whole viewport, see also image below.
+When releasing your finger from the screen (stop scrolling) the hero image will reposition itself and will automatically cover the whole viewport, see also image below.
 Maybe this has something to do with loading the hero image in the body element instead of the division element?

 <img src="assets/readme-images/hero-bug.png" alt="Screen capture of hero image bug">